Professor of Landscape Architecture

 Carr received his Master’s in Art History from Columbia, his Master’s in Landscape Architecture from the GSD, and his PhD from the Edinburgh College of Art.
 His career in the fields of landscape architecture and historic preservation began in the professional world, where he worked for New York City Parks and the National Park Service, where he was the lead historical landscape architect at the Denver Service Center.
 He also worked for non-profit organizations and private design offices.
-He has taught at the Harvard GSD, the University of Virginia, and at the University of Massachusetts, where he is currently inaugurating the Heritage Landscape Conservation Program, he has also taught at the Harvard GSD, the University of Virginia, and at the Bard Graduate Center.
+He has taught at the Harvard GSD, the University of Virginia, and at the University of Massachusetts, where he is currently inaugurating the Heritage Landscape Conservation Program.

 LANDARCH 494LI - Landscape Planning & the Cultural Landscape

 LANDARCH/SUSTCOMM 543 - Hist Arch & Ldscp I

 LANDARCH/SUSTCOMM 544 - Hist Arch & Ldscp II